 Universal Orlando Resort’s Rides and Attractions (excluding Harry Potter)

 Taking a trip to a theme park is fun.
 Planning a trip to a theme park?
 Not so much, especially when it’s your first time visiting.
-But here’s the good news: My 12 and 14 year old sons and I just explored the Universal Orlando Resort (UOR), and I’m going to tell you everything you need to know for your visit.
+But here’s the good news: We explored the Universal Orlando Resort (UOR), and I’m going to tell you everything you need to know for your visit.
 I’m nice that way.
 The first time we visited and I wrote about it, my sons were 12 and 14.
 Our most recent visit, in 2020, they were 16 and 18 years old.

 What you’re reading now is the UOR Rides & Attractions Guide, but there are two other complementary guides for your reference: